tmcybers/Conky-Hacken/README.md

 ## [Important] Fonts
 * My Fonts are in the repo check for the folder `fonts`and download them.

-**U must place that fonts to be available to all system, are three simple and fast methods to add them all system**
+**U must place that fonts to be available to all system, are two simple and fast methods to add them all system**

 *Make them available to the entire system*